 TAXATION OF LONG-TERM CAPITAL GAINS.
-The Taxpayer Relief Act of 1997 substantially changes the tax treatment of capital gains for individuals.
-For capital assets held for more than 18 months, the maximum rate of tax on net capital gains is 20%.
+For capital assets held for more than 12 months, the maximum rate of tax on net capital gains is 20%.
 A 10% rate applies to taxpayers in the 15% ordinary income tax bracket.
-Capital gains on assets held for more than 12 months but not more than 18 months are taxed at a 28% rate.
 For holding periods beginning after December 31, 2000, gains on capital assets held for more than five years are subject to a reduced rate.
-The 20% and 10% rates discussed above are reduced to 18% and 8% respectively.
+The 20% and 10% rates discussed above are reduced to 18% and 8% respectively in such case.

 TAXATION OF PREFERENCE ITEMS.
-Section 55 of the Internal Revenue Code imposes an Alternative Minimum Tax equal to the excess, if any, of (1) 26% of the optionee's "alternative minimum taxable income" up to \$175,000 (\$87,500 in the case of married taxpayers filing separately) and 28% of Alternative minimum taxable income in excess of \$175,000 (\$87,500 in the case of married taxpayers filing separately) over (2) his or her "regular" federal income tax.
+Section 55 of the Internal Revenue Code imposes an Alternative Minimum Tax equal to the excess, if any, of (1) 26%of the optionee's "alternative minimum taxable income" up to \$175,000 (\$87,500 in the case of married taxpayers filing separately) and 28% of Alternative minimum taxable income in excess of \$175,000 (\$87,500 in the case of married taxpayers filing separately) over (2) his or her "regular" federal income tax.
 Alternative minimum taxable income is determined by adding the optionee's Incentive Stock Option Preference and any other items of tax preference to his or her adjusted gross income and then subtracting certain allowable deductions and an exemption amount.
-The exemption amount is \$33,750 for single taxpayers, \$45,000 for married taxpayers filing jointly and \$22,500 for married taxpayers filing separately.
+The exemption amount is \$33,750 for single taxpayers, \$45,000 for married taxpayers filing jointly (\$49,000 for taxable years 2001-2004) and \$22,500 for married taxpayers filing separately (\$24,500 for taxable years 2001-2004).
 The foregoing is a summary of the federal income tax consequences to the participants in the Plan and to the Company, based upon current income tax laws, regulations and rulings.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR APPROVAL OF THE 1998 PLAN.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR APPROVAL OF THE 2001 PLAN.